kosiuzo/UzoFitness/UzoFitness/Documentation/UzoFitnessCoreMigrationPlan.md

 ---

-## 5. Refactor ViewModels for Shared Logic (Optional/Advanced)
+## 5. Refactor ViewModels for Shared Logic

-- **If any ViewModel contains pure business logic**, extract that logic into a new file in Core (e.g., `WorkoutSessionLogic.swift`).
-- **Define protocols for ViewModels** in Core if you want to enforce shared interfaces.
+- **Extract shared business logic** from ViewModels into UzoFitnessCore services.
-- **Keep UI-specific ViewModel code in the iOS/watchOS targets.**
+- **Keep UI-specific logic** in the iOS app ViewModels.
+- **Create shared logic services** for common operations.

 **Checklist:**
-- [ ] Identify shared logic in ViewModels
+- [x] Identify shared business logic in ViewModels
-- [ ] Extract shared logic to UzoFitnessCore
+- [x] Create shared logic services in UzoFitnessCore
-- [ ] Define ViewModel protocols in UzoFitnessCore (if needed)
-- [ ] Refactor references to use shared logic/protocols
+- [x] Refactor ViewModels to use shared logic
-- [ ] Build the project to verify
+- [x] Build the project to verify

+**Status:** ✅ **COMPLETED** - All shared business logic has been successfully extracted to UzoFitnessCore and the project builds successfully.
+The following shared logic services were created:

+- **WorkoutSessionLogic** - Session state management, volume calculations, duration tracking
+- **ProgressAnalysisLogic** - Exercise trend analysis, workout streak calculations, date filtering
+- **TimerLogic** - Time formatting and duration calculations

+All ViewModels have been refactored to use these shared services, reducing code duplication and improving maintainability.

 ---